Managing small-acreage horse farms in Central and Eastern Oregon

 Compost manure

-Inadequate moisture is the number one reason manure piles fail to compost.
+Inadequate moisture is the No. 1 reason manure piles fail to compost.
 Check moisture levels when you turn the pile; add more water if needed.
-You should be able to squeeze one or two drops of moisture out between your fingers, but many drops falling freely indicates too much moisture.
+You should be able to squeeze one or two drops of moisture out between your fingers, but many drops falling freely indicate too much moisture.
+Too much water promotes odor-causing anaerobic conditions.
 Drip emitters are an effective way to add water to compost piles.
-Too much water, on the other hand, promotes the growth of odor-causing anaerobic bacteria.

 Tractors and front loaders gain traction when compost is stored on a concrete pad.
 Turning with heavy equipment is easier if the equipment can push the compost against a reinforced wall.
 Turn small compost piles by hand.